CocoaNutsUIUC/HealthKit-Demo/README.md

     }
 ```

-- Now, everytime the `weight` or `height` is set, we recalculate `bodyMassIndex`.
-And everytime `bodyMassIndex` is set, we update the UI to display it to the user.
+- Now, every time the `weight` or `height` is set, we recalculate `bodyMassIndex`.
+And every time `bodyMassIndex` is set, we update the UI to display it to the user.

 Don't forget to also add `updateUI()` to the end of our `readWeightAndHeight()` function, so that once we've fetched user's data from `HealthStore` we can display them to the user: